Actify

 Before we jump in — quick round: what's the last thing you watched that you'd actually recommend?
 I'll go first: [your answer].
 [Name], you next?

-Answer first and keep your answer short (under 15 seconds).
-This calibrates the expected length for everyone else.
+Keep your own answer under 15 seconds — that calibrates the expected length for everyone else.

 2